We Have Your Back

 We will explain these laws and defenses to you and how how we will creatively defend your case and possibly get your charges dismissed.
 Once charges are dismissed, or we win a not guilty verdict at trial, we can petition the court to seal your arrest record.

 Assault and battery are typically misdemeanors, resulting in fines and possible jail time.
 Sometimes, people care most about protecting their criminal record.
 Penalties can be significantly reduced with an experienced defense lawyer on your side against the most serious or minor charges.
-Our Monterey assault and battery defense lawyers will have your back from the time we begin speaking until your case is thoroughly resolved.
+Our Monterey assault and battery defense lawyers will have your back from the time we first talk with you until your case is thoroughly resolved.

 Assault with a Deadly Weapon